Kowal Sentry Integration for Magento 2

 - masking payment-related fields,

-- controlling the data scope sent to Replay.
+- controlling the scope of data sent to Replay.

-This helps deploy Sentry integration in a more responsible way aligned with organizational requirements.
+This allows the integration with Sentry to be implemented in a more responsible way and in line with organizational requirements.

 - software houses maintaining Magento stores,